pythonanywhere/help_pages/articles/API.md

 'Authorization': 'Token {}'.format(token)
 ```

-Again, you can see a nice example on the [Accounts page](https://www.pythonanywhere.com/account/#api_token)
+Again, you can see a nice example on your Account page on the API Token tab

 Once you've generated your token, you can copy and paste it for use in your scripts.
 You can also access
 it at any time from PythonAnywhere consoles, webapps and tasks in a pre-populated environment variable,